coldr3ality/ICEPack/README.md

 I first developed a complete proof of concept in 2020 written in Perl.
 Since then, I have taken on learning C and giving the specification and architecture the proper treatment to realize an enterprise grade implementation.

-	ICE encoding is efficient for inside-out UUID tables.
+	ICE encoding is for inside-out UUID tables.
 It has O(1) access time to lowest / highest / nearest existing / nonexisting keys.

 	ICEPack is a Perl/XS implementation of ICE, providing hash-like access and wire-ready compression on hyperbolic time scales.